emp7yhead/socket-chat/README.md

 # socket-chat

-CLI chat using sockets and asyncio
+CLI chat with sockets and asyncio